eBaroth/Frontend-Mentor---QR-code-component/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/) - Add to go through position absolute again to make sure how to center the container the easy way.
+- [https://developer.mozilla.org/] - Add to go through position absolute again to make sure how to center the container the easy way.

 ## Author